HEIA(Q) 2023 State Conference:

 Moreton Bay College

 Rosie Sciacca is an experienced Design and Technologies teacher with a Home Economics education background.
-Since 2006 Rosie has been an executive member of the Home Economics Institute of Australia Queensland division and has presented at regional workshops and numerous state and national conferences in an effort to share experiences and teaching practice.
+She is a Fellow of the Home Economics Institute of Australia and has been an active member of the Queensland division’s Committee of Management since 2006.
+Currently, Rosie is the Head of Department – Technologies at Moreton Bay College, and is a sessional lecturer and tutor for Design and Technologies food contexts at Griffith University.
+She appreciates the opportunity to share and build her own and her team’s practice through her presentations at regional workshops and state and national conferences.
 Rosie is motivated by finding ways to weave together student interests and innovative technologies to curate agentic and strategic learning opportunities that provoke students to explore their world and develop solutions that push the boundaries.

 Jo Wickham